 Dimensions: 150 x 180 x 126 inches | Material: Cedar set with plastic, rubber, and vinyl materials | Age Range: 3-11 years old

 Zoom-O High Flying Turbo Disc Launcher Glow in the Dark

 Only comes with two discs

 Keep the fun going after the sun sets with a glow-in-the-dark disc launcher from Zoom-O. Simply pull the lever and watch the discs fly up to 100 feet in the air.
 Kids can race their discs, see how high they can go, or aim for specific targets.
-Since they glow, you won't have to worry about them getting lost in the night.
+Since they glow, you won’t have to worry about losing them into the night.

 Price at time of publish: $10

 Dimensions: Not listed | Material: Plastic | Age Range: 5 years and up